ISCHEMIC STROKE / ETIOLOGY

 Clinical presentation

-Clinical symptoms are caused by hypoperfusion and reduced tissue oxygenation due to stasis of hyperviscous blood or thrombosis in the venous/arterial circulation (typically in polycythemia vera).
-The manifestations of HVS and the viscosity values do not correlate.
-The manifestations of HVS occur when the individual viscosity threshold is exceeded (it ranges from 2-12 times the normal plasma/serum viscosity)
+Clinical symptoms of HVS result from hypoperfusion and reduced tissue oxygenation due to stasis of hyperviscous blood or thrombosis in the venous/arterial circulation (typically in polycythemia vera).
+There is no direct correlation between the manifestations of HVS and specific viscosity values.
+The manifestations of HVS occur when an individual viscosity threshold is exceeded (which varies significantly, ranging from 2 to 12 times the normal plasma or serum viscosity)

 - neurological symptoms